apparentorder/farssh/README.md

 The "client" is a relatively simple shell script that pulls a few parameters from SSM Parameter Store and then starts an ECS Task with the FarSSH image.
 The FarSSH task will be available after a few seconds.

-The client will then start an `ssh` session as appropriate for the desired connection mode.
+The client will then start an `ssh` session to the public IP address of the FarSSH task.

 Key pairs are generated locally for both the client connection and the FarSSH task's SSH host key, and the SSH client will "strictly" check the expected host key.